WordPress/gutenberg/packages/components/src/modal/README.md

 #### focusOnMount

-If this property is true, it will focus the first tabbable element rendered in the modal.
+By default, the *first tabblable element* in the modal will receive focus when it mounts.
+This is the same as setting `focusOnMount` to `"firstElement"`.
+If you want to focus the container instead, you can set `focusOnMount` to `"container"` or true.

+Set this prop to `false` to not focus on mount.

--   Type: `boolean`
+- Type: `String` or `Boolean`
 - Required: No
--   Default: true
+- Default: `firstElement`

 #### shouldCloseOnEsc